1992 Canadian Open – Men's singles

 Andre Agassi defeated Ivan Lendl in the final, 3–6, 6–2, 6–0 to win the men's singles tennis title at the 1992 Canadian Open.

 Andrei Chesnokov was the reigning champion, but did not participate this year.

-This tournament was also notable for being the final professional meeting between Lendl and John McEnroe.
-Lendl won their 36th and final meeting to end their head-to-head at 21–15 in his favor.
+This tournament was also notable for being the 36th and final professional meeting between Lendl and John McEnroe, which Lendl won in their quarterfinal match to end their head-to-head at 21–15 in his favor.